remirror/remirror/.github/readme.md

 };
 ```

-With this tiny snippet your editor now supports a really nice ui element.
+With this small snippet your editor now supports some complex UI Functionality.
 And it's all customisable with ordinary `css`.
-No more fighting against a `CSS-in-JS` library as in previous versions.
+If you prefer `CSS-in-JS` the styles are also available with `emotion` and `styled-components`.

 There's so much more to come and I'm glad you're taking a look.
 I hope `remirror` proves to be everything you need for your next text editor project.